Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A1_Planning/Process.md

 ### Modularity

-Before we create any form whatsoever we want the state the clear notion that we are designing a system with a modular grid as a result.
+Before we create any form whatsoever we want to state the clear notion that we are designing a system with a modular grid as a result.
 This fact has some useful properties; first of all we think that a modular building is very sustainable in the sense of de-construction.

 ![title](../img/Axo_modularity.png)